medusajs/medusa/docs/content/add-plugins/segment.md

 ---
 description: 'Learn how to integrate Segment with the Medusa server.
-Segment can be used to track ecommerce events and push them to other destinations using Segment.
 Learn how to add custom tracking with Segment and Medusa.'
 ---

 # Segment